MartinSchmidt/eo-auth/doc/contrib/pycharm/README.md

 ### Prerequisites

-Before installing the `pipenv` tool, you need to have Python and `pip` installed on your computer.
+Before installing the `pipenv` tool, you need to make sure that Python and `pip` are installed on your computer.

 First, open the Command Prompt or Windows Powershell and type the following command.